livereach/forked-frontend-lib-jsonpath/README.md

-# Differences from the original repo:
+# Differences from the upstream repo:

 * Better interop with other JsonPath libs (including ports to Java): `jp.stringify` now produces properly escaped single quoted `['email@example.com']` string literals.
 * Merged some hanging PRs from original repo.